diginsight/blog/posts/20240917 - Steps to add diginsight to DS.DevopsHelper.Api/index.md

 ![alt text](<002.01a - Add references to diginsight packages.png>)

 # STEP02: Add the Observability `ActivitySource` to your projects
-System Diagnostics emits telemetry by means of `ActivitySource` classes.
+`System Diagnostics` emits telemetry by means of `ActivitySource` classes.

-In our solution we'll choose to use one `ActivitySource` class for every project:
+In our solution we'll choose to use one `ActivitySource` class for every project, defined as below:

 ``` c#
 internal static class Observability